 You can generally expect to get five-percent of your theoretical loss in comps.

-Bet gargantuan sums, become known as “a whale,” and the casino’s bosses will happily load you and your friends into one of their Gulfstream jets.
-Assuming you are not betting thousands of dollars per hand, you will not get this perk.
-But even if you bet small, you might snag a free dinner or a windbreaker or some household goods.
+Wager huge amounts, earn the title of “whale,” and the casino managers will gladly put you and your friends on one of their Gulfstream jets.
+If you’re not betting thousands of dollars each hand, you won’t get this benefit.
+However, even if you bet less, you could still score a free dinner, a jacket, or some household items.

 Back in my card counting days, before the casino knew I was playing at an advantage, I was gifted a set of Emeril Lagasse cookware, just for showing up.
 I still have it!